touanu/PriconeTL_Updater/README.md

 or download code from [here](https://github.com/touanu/PriconeTL_Updater/archive/main.zip)

-If PermissionDenied error is occured, run your powershell as administrator
+If PermissionDenied error is occurred, run your powershell as administrator

 ## How to uninstall

 You can uninstall PriconeTL with [uninstall config](#configuration) or `-Uninstall` command-line argument

+**This will also remove everything related to BepInEx!**

 ## Open game without DMM Game Launcher

 Install [fa0311/DMMGamePlayerFastLauncher](https://github.com/fa0311/DMMGamePlayerFastLauncher) or put DMMGamePlayerFastLauncher.exe file in game folder.
 Script will detect exe file and run game via this FastLauncher

+If the script doesn't detect executable file or you have it in different folder, you can [set a custom path in config](#configuration)

 ## Configuration